 We welcome proposals that situate Riley within US and/or global frameworks—by examining her relationships to artists, collectors, and gallerists; her traveling exhibitions and international shows; her exposure to historic painting and international artworks and artistic traditions—and explore how these connections and experiences have governed and continue to govern her practice and the reception and interpretation of her paintings and drawings.
 One of the goals of the symposium is to produce the widest possible understanding of Riley.

-The symposium will feature James Meyer (Curator of Modern Art, National Gallery of Art, Washington DC) as respondent, as well as a conversation with Anoka Faruqee (Associate Professor in Painting and Printmaking, School of Art, Yale University) and Pamela Lee (Carnegie Professor of Modern and Contemporary Art, History of Art Department, Yale University).
+The symposium will feature James Meyer (Curator of Modern Art, National Gallery of Art, Washington DC) as respondent, as well as a conversation with Anoka Faruqee (Professor in Painting and Printmaking, School of Art, Yale University) and Pamela Lee (Carnegie Professor of Modern and Contemporary Art, History of Art Department, Yale University).

 The YCBA will provide travel and accommodations for successful applicants.

 Please submit an abstract of no more than 250 words by January 19, 2022 5pm EST.

 Please note, this event will be held online if necessary.
 This symposium page will be updated periodically.
 Please check back for information on program details.

 Print made by Bridget Riley, Blue and Pink (detail), 2001, screen print on paper, Yale Center for British Art, Gift of John Elderfield and Jeanne Collins, © 2022 Bridget Riley, all rights reserved